opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-response.md

 ---
 layout: default
-title: ML inference search response processor
+title: ML inference (response)
-nav_order: 8
+nav_order: 40
 has_children: false
 parent: Search processors
 grand_parent: Search pipelines
 ---

 # ML inference search response processor
+Introduced 2.16
+{: .label .label-purple }

-The `ml_inference` search response processor is used to invoke machine learning (ML) models registered in the [OpenSearch ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/).
-The model outputs are added as new fields to the documents in the search responses.
+The `ml_inference` search response processor is used to invoke registered machine learning (ML) models registered in order to incorporate their outputs as new fields in the documents within the search results.

 **PREREQUISITE**<br>
 Before using the `ml_inference` search response processor, you must have either a local ML model hosted on your OpenSearch cluster or an externally hosted model connected to your OpenSearch cluster through the ML Commons plugin.
 For more information about local models, see [Using ML models within OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/using-ml-models/).
 For more information about externally hosted models, see [Connecting to externally hosted models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/index/).